Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "We just got the recon sat footage of the AO."

 "Nice."
 Powell examined it, and promptly made a disappointed sound through his teeth.
 "Urban environment.
-Well, that scuppers the close air… Arright, thanks."
+Well, that scuppers the close air...
+Arright, thanks."
 He took the tablet and scrutinised his new map as he ambled back to the workspace he’d set up for himself about halfway down the cargo area, near the suit workstations.

 He grabbed his radio.
-"Put me through to Colonel Munroe, please… Colonel.
+"Put me through to Colonel Munroe, please...
+Colonel.
 Major Powell here, sir."

 Munroe was USAFRICOM’s Air Liaison Officer to Egypt.
 To him fell the unenviable task of persuading the Egyptian authorities to acquiesce to whatever it was that the Combined Air Operations Center had decided.
 Given that the force of General Tremblay’s authority was fully behind this particular operation, Powell knew that Munroe’s job was probably much more entertainingly challenging than normal, today.